json420/degu/doc/tutorial.rst

 which to run this ``ProxyApp``.

-However, this case is slightly more complicated as the RGI callable will be a ``ProxyApp`` instance instead of a simple function.
+However, this case is slightly more complicated as the RGI callable will be a ``ProxyApp`` instance rather than a simple function.
 So this time we'll need to specify a *build_func*:

 >>> def build_proxy_app(address):